NikitaGae/GDV_Praktikum/a04_image_retrieval/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Our program is supposed to hybrid two images.
-One out of the two images will only show the low frequencies and the other the high frequencies.
-One picture will be transformed to fit the other one perfectly.
-The goal is to create a new picture showing both pictures overlapping and showing both effects (high-frequency and low frequency).
+Our program creates a mosaic from a selected image.
+To create the mosaic, the selected image is divided into several small squares.
+For each of these small squares, the "Best Match" is then found from a database.
+At the end, all "Best Matches" are merged back into one image and create a mosaic.

 <p align="right">(<a href="#top">back to top</a>)</p>